OtterKring/MIM_ImportScript_myBestPractice/README.md

 ... and so on.
 Soon you will have code all over the place where you had your fields listed and have a really hard time finding anything anymore.

-**Therefor I strongly propose a different, data centric approach:**
+**Therefor I strongly recommend a different, data centric approach:**

 ### The data centric approach